 Ask Your Loved Ones

 I want you to not only discover your passion but life your purpose to touch others and make a lasting impact on their life’s.
 In life we develop bonds with friends and family.
-They learn our personality and quirky characteristic traits.
+They learn about our personality and quirky characteristic traits.
 Sometimes word’s can’t get across a message, but art is required.

 The Fast & Furious movie series serves as a great example of the unbreakable bond of family and friendships.
 With the passing away of Paul Walker, Fast & Furious 7 was very heart gripping.
 The movie not only had a profound emotional impact on viewers but the song “See You Again” by Charlie Puth & Wiz Khalifa touched many people as well.

-Remember the video earlier by Eric Thompson?
+Remember the video earlier by Eric Thomas?
 There’s a growing trend.
-To develop a burning passion that motivates you their has to be love involved.
+To develop a burning passion that motivates you there has to be love involved.
 Kevin Durant had a deep love for his coach and the same can be said about the Fast & Furious 7 cast.
 Take time and ask your loved ones what character trait they admire about you and see if this inspires you. to discover what your passion is.

 You will reach the full potential of your passion once you lean in towards your vulnerabilities.
 When I was trying to find my passion I learned that I must first identify my purpose in life.
 Through reading “Don’t Waste Your Life” I got the revelation that I was being passive.
 Our inabilities to act is still a choice we act upon.